Best Overall: GrooveMaster Groove Sharpener

-While homemade golf groove sharpeners have allure for the budget seeking golfers, the sharpening tools on the market have such a low price point, that you don’t want to risk damage to the face of your clubs.
+While homemade golf groove sharpeners have allure for budget-seeking golfers, the sharpening tools on the market have such a low price point that you don’t want to risk damage to the face of your clubs.

-Yes, over time the grooves on the face of golf clubs can wear out.
+Yes, over time, the grooves on the face of golf clubs can wear out.
 When a groove loses its sharpness, the club does not generate the spin and ball control that new clubs can provide.
-Most golf clubs have U-and V-shaped grooves and then must be maintained over the life of the club to provide rotation to the golf ball.
+Most golf clubs have U-and V-shaped grooves and then must be maintained over the club’s life to provide rotation to the golf ball.

 If you’ve gone 40-50 rounds without examining your clubs for rounded grooves, then it’s a safe bet that you’ll need the help of a sharp tool to restore the clean edge.
 For wedges, having sharp grooves is vital to get the control necessary for accuracy.

-There are a few indicators that can tip off a golfer that their grooves are worn out and need the benefits of a well-made sharpener.
+A few indicators can tip off a golfer that their grooves are worn out and need the benefits of a well-made sharpener.

 Golf club grooves can quickly become rounded due to repeated use.
-For golfers that play a lot of rounds each year, the irons and wedges in their bag will lose spin without sharp grooves.
-So, if you’ve gone more than 40-50 rounds without restoring your golf club, then you should give them a quick sharpening session.
+For golfers who play many rounds each year, the irons and wedges in their bag will lose spin without sharp grooves.
+So, if you’ve gone more than 40-50 rounds without restoring your golf club, you should give them a quick sharpening session.

-Inspecting the grooves under magnification can show grooves that have iron burrs along the edges.
-Those imperfections can reduce spin and a tool can clean those edges and restore them to previous glory.
+Inspecting the grooves under magnification can show grooves with iron burrs along the edges.
+Those imperfections can reduce spin, and a tool can clean those edges and restore them to their previous glory.

-No, it is not illegal to sharpen your club grooves, but you do have to be careful about the alterations you make to the channels on the club face.
-Since a groove sharpener is made from steel, you can shave away material from the grooves that create a trench that falls outside the largest allowed grooves according to the USGA.
+No, it is not illegal to sharpen your club grooves, but you have to be careful about the alterations you make to the channels on the club face.
+According to the USGA, since a groove sharpener is made from steel, you can shave away material from the grooves that create a trench that falls outside the largest allowed grooves.